 A winter delivery of heating oil to a residence turned into a problem when the truck slid off the ice-covered driveway, tipped over, and was punctured by a rock.
-The enire contents of the truck–approximately 1,700 gallons of oil–were discharged onto the snow covered ground, with the residence’s water supply well located only 50 feet from the spill.
+The entire contents of the truck–approximately 1,700 gallons of oil–discharged onto the snow covered ground, with the homeowner’s water supply well located only 50 feet from the spill.

-St.Germain Collins (St.Germain) met with the Maine Department of Environmental Protection (Maine DEP) and concluded that removal of contaminated snow and soil should be completed immediately.
+St.Germain Collins (St.Germain) met with the Maine Department of Environmental Protection (DEP) and concluded that removal of contaminated snow and soil should be completed immediately.